OskarBre/Pokemon-card-collection-and-trading-platform/README.md

 For the admin:
 - Browse everyone's collections
-- Remove "fake" cards added by users
+- Remove "fake" pokemons added by users (such as digimons)